open/close all folders

 - Naruto is an interesting case.
-Naruto went from last in ninja school to a shinobi that could think on his feet.
-Then, he went to trading ideological arguments with several human war machines as much as he traded blows with the same people.
+Naruto goes from last in ninja school to a shinobi who can think on his feet.
+Then, he goes to trading ideological arguments with several human war machines as much as he trades blows with the same people.
 His allies still push him to think before he acts, though it most often turns out he already has several tactics in mind, leading the allies to say something like "he's not the same dumb kid we knew, after all...".

 - At the end of School Rumble Tenma went through it.